padcom/node-mavlink-heartbeat/README.md

   // or with the typed heartbeat packet console.log(heartbeat.baseMode)
 })

 port
   .pipe(new MavLinkPacketSplitter())
   .pipe(new MavLinkPacketParser())
   .pipe(heartbeat)
   .resume()

+// Wait for the drone to give us a sign it's alive
+// That way we know for sure the connection is ready. await heartbeat.waitForOne()

 // send a single heartbeat
 await heartbeat.send()